 No helicopter ride in the Swiss Alps and worse still a day of wall to wall rain, which meant we couldn’t even make the most of the beautiful lakeside ceremony and reception venue, Villette, in Cham, on Lake Zurich.

 It was still a beautiful wedding though and the point to make here was that it was Evon and Andreas’s day, which they’d both been planning for a long time.
 Who am I to be disappointed, apart from, for them?

-Evon is from Singapore and Andreas from Switzerland.
-Evon had asked him to come up with an idea of where they could say their vows to each other as it wouldn’t be possible during the Swiss civil ceremony.
+Elaine is from Singapore and Alexander from Switzerland.
+Elaine had asked him to come up with an idea of where they could say their vows to each other as it wouldn’t be possible during the Swiss civil ceremony.
 He’d had his heart set on flying his bride to various locations around the lake, including Mount Rigi and Alp Ruodisegg.

 I’d filmed lovely bridal preparation shots in the morning and captured the ambience of their intimate lunch with just seven guests and their beloved dog.

 The ceremony had been a little challenging because initially I was told I wasn’t allowed to film but I persuaded the celebrant I would be extremely discreet and she relented … I’d had to set up a mic to capture her audio in a very inconspicuous place ….
 (I’m not revealing where)… but it was a short and formal ceremony.

 So how could I come up with something under these circumstances that would mean that this lovely couple had something to remember their wedding by and that Elaine could show to her friends back at home in Singapore?